How Celtic wisdom can help us create regenerative culture – after corona virus

 In the springtime ceremony in The Swan-Bone Flute, Seren the healer makes cakes as a gift for the field; Elder Edith blesses them; Oswynne tucks them into the newly ploughed soil, one at each corner of the field.
 They sing for our bright blossoming earth to have health and bear fruit in the embrace of the sun.
 This charm in the novel is based on an Anglo-Saxon field remedy (Æcerbot).
 Shall we follow that ritual?
 However we express it, we can feel thankful for our food.

 We feel grounded when we grow food in our own spaces, whether that’s a windowsill for sprouting beans or a garden.
-When we express reverence for the land in artwork, poetry, story or song, like the poets of Celtic wisdom, we allow others to witness our affection and be touched by it.
+When we express reverence for the land in artwork, poetry, story or song, we allow others to witness our affection and be touched by it.

 We can bring kindness to our inner gardening too.
 So that we can start to grow our new world, we need to do some groundwork and planting inside ourselves.
 When we feel anxious, we reach out for help.
 If we find difficulties in relationships, we learn how to be assertive rather than aggressive.
 We learn to listen deeply, so empathy springs up.
 When we recognise weeds like blame and shame, we unearth them, tracing the roots back into fear.
 Then we find that the humus where fear grows is our deep love for life – our own and our loved ones’ lives, for Mother Earth and all her creatures.